There’s far more to knowing about the borders of a melanoma than what you think.

 First of all, a jagged border of a mole doesn’t always mean melanoma.

 There are many variables to consider when scrutinizing the borders of your moles.

-“Benign mole borders are usually smooth and well-defined,” says Caroline A. Chang, MD, clinical assistant professor of dermatology at Alpert Medical School of Brown University, and a board certified cosmetic and medical dermatologist with Dermatology Professionals, Inc.
+“Benign mole borders are usually smooth and well-defined,” says Caroline A. Chang, MD, a board certified dermatologist and founder of the Rhode Island Dermatology Institute.

 Dr. Chang explains, “Suspicious mole borders are often fuzzy, scalloped, irregular, asymmetric.
 I have often heard melanomas recalled as having a fuzzy border or looking like a ‘splotch.’”

 When you examine your moles for your monthly self-inspection, it’s advisable to abstain from using a magnifying glass, as this will accentuate jaggedness in the border of a benign mole that looks pretty normal without magnification.

 Viewing magnified moles, which accentuates their features, can cause a lot of anxiety.

 The more magnified a mole, the more “uneven” or “notched” the border appears to the layperson.

 Every year I undergo elective serial digital dermoscopy, in which moles are photographed; the images are input into a computer database and rated for index of suspicion for melanoma.

 I’ve seen my normal moles magnified on a computer screen – big images.
 The borders appear quite jagged under this magnification.